EvercityEcosystem/evercity-chain/pallets/evercity-carbon-credits/README.md

 - Then project owner can release carbon credits (extrinsic - release_carbon_credits() - if this project without bond, release_bond_carbon_credits() - if project is based on a bond)

-- User can transfer carbon credits (extrinsic - transfer_carbon_credits()).
-Any carbon credits holder can access this function.

 - User can burn carbon credits (extrinsic - burn_carbon_credits()).
 Any carbon credits holder can access this function.